azimuth-project/el-nino/README.md

-## Experiments in detection and prediction of El Nino/La Nina events.
+## Experiments in El Nino analysis and prediction

+This software is connected to the Azimuth Code Project **[Experiments in El Nino analysis and prediction](http://www.azimuthproject.org/azimuth/show/Experiments%20in%20El%20Ni%C3%B1o%20analysis%20and%20prediction)**.

 #### R / netcdf-convertor.R.